-- Black Artists: Anti-Racist Art Teachers Note: This resource is a large artist compilation.
-Please review before using with students. - Augusta Savage: Renaissance Woman (New York Historical Society) - Painting the Epic Drama of the Great Migration: The Work of Jacob Lawrence - The 16-Year-Old Algerian Artist who Influenced Picasso & Matisse - Top 12 Famous Black Artists Who Achieved Greatness (The Collector) - African American Artists in the Collection (National Gallery of Art) - Google Arts & Culture: Explore Black History & Culture Featured Resource - 28 Days of Black History: A virtual exhibition of 28 works that celebrate Black legacy in the U.S.
+Black Artists: Anti-Racist Art Teachers

+Note: This resource is a large artist compilation.
+Please review before using with students.

+- Augusta Savage: Renaissance Woman (New York Historical Society) - Painting the Epic Drama of the Great Migration: The Work of Jacob Lawrence - Top 12 Famous Black Artists Who Achieved Greatness (The Collector) - African American Artists in the Collection (National Gallery of Art) - Google Arts & Culture: Explore Black History & Culture Featured Resource - 28 Days of Black History: A virtual exhibition of 28 works that celebrate Black legacy in the U.S. - https://blackhistorymonth.gov/index.html - 16 Black Artists to Know - A Racial Reckoning for Art Museums - Painting Protest: A History of Black Art As Activism - A visual history of iconic Black hairstyles - What if curators were teens?
+Museums try it - Who Are the Artists Behind the New Obama Portraits? - Jackie Ormes Was The First Black Woman Cartoonist